techlore/go-incognito/Scripts/Section 4/6_ Cryptocurrencies...True Anonymity_.md

 wallet where you have control of the private keys.
 If you want the utmost security, you should go pick up a Ledger Nano or other hardware wallet, which is considered the most secure method of storing cryptocurrencies.

 To recap everything, cryptocurrencies can be used to help anonymize digital purchases.
 With Bitcoin, it’s difficult and you’ll have to jump some hoops because it’s not inherently private.
-Other technologies like Monero and ZCash offer more private ways of sending money, which are much better than Bitcoin.
+Other technologies like Monero offer more private ways of sending money, which are better than Bitcoin.
 Remember, as always--do not put full faith in the technology.
 Create these accounts and send transactions assuming they will be compromised, so even if they are compromised your personal data is still safe.